couchbasecloud/terraform-provider-couchbase-capella/examples/user/README.md

 ``
 Sample Output:
 ```
+var.user_email
+  Email address of the user

+  Enter a value: matty.maclean+2@couchbase.com

+var.user_name
+  Name of the user

+  Enter a value: matty

+capella_user.new_user: Importing from ID "id=47c321f7-571c-46bb-ac1f-146aa5aec314,organization_id=93f13778-3d11-43c5-861f-417a4b00ba81"...
+capella_user.new_user: Import prepared!
+  Prepared capella_user for import
+data.capella_users.existing_users: Reading...
+capella_user.new_user: Refreshing state... [id=id=47c321f7-571c-46bb-ac1f-146aa5aec314,organization_id=93f13778-3d11-43c5-861f-417a4b00ba81]
+data.capella_users.existing_users: Read complete after 0s

+Import successful!

+The resources that were imported are shown above.
+These resources are now in
+your Terraform state and will henceforth be managed by Terraform.
 ```
 ### Let's run a terraform plan to confirm that the import was successful and no resource states were impacted
 Command: `terraform plan`

 Sample Output:
 ```
+│ Warning: Provider development overrides are in effect
+│
+│ The following provider development overrides are set in the CLI configuration:
+│  - hashicorp.com/couchabasecloud/capella in /Users/mattymaclean/go/bin
+│
+│ The behavior may therefore not match any released version of the provider and applying changes may cause the state to become incompatible with published releases.
+╵
+data.capella_users.existing_users: Reading...
+capella_user.new_user: Refreshing state... [id=47c321f7-571c-46bb-ac1f-146aa5aec314]
+data.capella_users.existing_users: Read complete after 0s

+No changes.
+Your infrastructure matches the configuration.

+Terraform has compared your real infrastructure against your configuration and found no differences, so no changes are needed.
 ```

 ### Finally, destroy the resources created by Terraform
 Command: `terraform destroy`
 Sample Output:
 ```
-$ terraform destroy
 │ Warning: Provider development overrides are in effect
 │
 │ The following provider development overrides are set in the CLI configuration:
 │  - hashicorp.com/couchabasecloud/capella in /Users/mattymaclean/go/bin
 │
-│ The behavior may therefore not match any released version of the provider and applying changes may cause the state to become incompatible with
+│ The behavior may therefore not match any released version of the provider and applying changes may cause the state to become incompatible with published releases.
-│ published releases.
 ╵
+data.capella_users.existing_users: Reading...
-capella_user.new_user: Refreshing state... [id=ea22e4e8-d59d-4a31-aa0e-27cc33ca67ec]
+capella_user.new_user: Refreshing state... [id=47c321f7-571c-46bb-ac1f-146aa5aec314]
+data.capella_users.existing_users: Read complete after 0s

 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols:
   - destroy